deruiter/DCF77-Analyzer-Clock-V2.0/README.md

     The only thing is you can't see it... ;)

   DCF beep:
-    With a switch, connected to pin BUZZERPIN, you can hear the received DCF bits coming in.
+    With a switch, connected to pin BUZZERSWITCHPIN, you can hear the received DCF bits coming in.
     The tone duration is equivalent to pulse width of the DCF bits, so either 100 or 200 ms.

   Miscelleanous: